ShubhradipSarkar/GraphQL_server_YourMedia/README.md

-- a database for graphql to interract with (eg. postgres)
+- a database for graphql to interract with (eg. mongodb atlas)
 - a caching mechanism (redis)